jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> To compile or to verify the code use the check mark or tick mark on the top left conner.
+-> To compile or verify the code use the check mark or tick mark on the top left conner.